 Asparagus Mushroom Omelet, a tasty breakfast.
 Using fresh asparagus and fresh mushrooms is best, but you can use canned asparagus and mushrooms.
 So it's simple to have everything on hand.
 Step-by-step omelet-making instructions included.

 Don here.
 I'm the omelet maker in our family.
 Lois and I both love asparagus and mushrooms.
 When we combine them in a simple omelet, we feel decadent.
 In the picture, I used canned asparagus, and it was delicious.
 I do prefer fresh, crisp-tender asparagus, though.

 Eat This While Dieting

 This recipe originally came from The South Beach Diet, which is a diet that really works for me.
 This diet well for us.
-Last time we did it, Lois lost 5 pounds in two weeks and I lost 10.
+The last time we did it, Lois lost 5 pounds in two weeks and I lost 10.

 For a bit more detailed description of how to make an omelet, check out our Mushroom Omelet recipe.

 Get yourself a good nonstick pan or set of pans and an asparagus steamer for making omelets.
 When cooking asparagus, we love our steamer.
 The basket lifts out, making it super easy to use.

 Asparagus and Mushroom Omelet Recipe